Dr Sun Yat-sen Museum: History of Kom Tong Hall

-The retrofitted Hall has been made compatible with the Sun Yat-sen Historical Trail in its vicinity and lets the general public reminisce the activities of Dr Sun and his revolutionary comrades in their heyday.
+The retrofitted Hall has been made compatible with the Dr Sun Yat-sen Historical Trail in its vicinity and lets the general public reminisce the activities of Sun and his revolutionary comrades in their heyday.

-Relationship between Dr Sun and Kom Tong Hall
+Relationship between Sun Yat-sen and Kom Tong Hall

-Dr Sun had not set foot at Kom Tong Hall throughout his life, but he was related to Ho Kom Tong, the original owner of the premises, in other ways.
+Sun had never set foot at Kom Tong Hall, but he was related to the original owner of the premises, Ho Kom-tong, in other ways.

-Both were born in 1866 and were the graduates of the Central School, the present Queen's College, in 1886.
-Being schoolmates, it was not surprising that Dr Sun and Ho Kom Tong were acquaintances.
-Ho's elder brother, Sir Robert Ho Tung, even rendered support towards Dr Sun's revolutionary activities.
+Both Sun and Ho were born in 1866 and graduated from The Government Central School in 1886.
+Ho's elder brother, Sir Robert Ho Tung, also rendered support to Sun's revolutionary activities.

-Ironically though, Ho Kom Tong was in fact, like his elder brother Sir Robert Ho Tung before him, a compradore of Jardine Matheson.
+Ironically though, Ho Kom-tong was in fact, like his elder brother Sir Robert Ho Tung before him, a compradore of Jardine Matheson.
 The firm had once dominated the opium trade and its director, William Jardine, had been instrumental in the British Parliament launching the Opium War against China.
 The firm had given up opium in the 1860s due to its declining profitability, which was well before Ho Kom Tong became involved with the firm.
 However, Jardine Matheson was still very much a symbol of British commercial penetration into China in an era of high imperial ambition.
-Jardine's involvement, for instance, in the Kowloon-Canton Railway, a project designed to bring Canton into Britain's sphere of influence, was very much at cross purposes with the nationalist ideals of Dr Sun, who very much wanted to maintain the territorial integrity of China.
+For instance, Jardine's involvement in the Kowloon-Canton Railway, a project designed to bring Canton into Britain's sphere of influence, was very much at cross purposes with the nationalist ideals of Sun, who very much wanted to maintain the territorial integrity of China.

-When Dr Sun left Shanghai for Guangzhou via Hong Kong, he called at Ho Tung's house on 18 February 1923.
-Two days later, Dr Sun was accompanied by Ho Tung to Loke Yew Hall at the University of Hong Kong, where he was warmly received by the representatives of the university, including Ho Sai Kim, son of Ho Tung and chairman of the university's student union.
-Ho Sai Kim even sat beside Dr Sun while a group photograph was taken after the function.
+When Sun left Shanghai for Guangzhou via Hong Kong, he called at Ho Tung's house on 18 February 1923.
+Two days later, Sun was accompanied by Ho Tung to Loke Yew Hall at the University of Hong Kong, where he was warmly received by the representatives of the university, including Ho Sai-kim, son of Ho Tung and chairman of the university's student union.
+Ho Sai-kim even sat beside Sun during the taking of a group photograph after the function.

-Given the close relations between Ho's family and Dr Sun Yat-sen, Kom Tong Hall is inevitably one of the most suitable venues for the setting up of a Dr Sun Museum.